-COORDINATOR START DATE REVIEW DATE OBJECTIVES/STRATEGIES: Registrar and CFO 2023 2028 and beyond

-- 5.1 Ensure sufficient levels of financial resources for the institution and promote a culture of efficient and effective use of all resources. - 5.2 Enhance third-stream income by, among other things, designing and implementing strategies to increase alumni giving, securing bequests, private philanthropy, corporate sponsorship and foundation donation to the University on a sustained basis. - 5.3 Review Rhodes University short course policy and implement strategies for modernisation of our short course system for wider reach and increased income from short courses and online continuous professional development, re-skilling and upskilling programmes. - 5.4 Raise the profile of the University through strategic branding and communication of its successes. - 5.5 Ensure sufficient investment in physical assets. - 5.6 Ensure effective management, ethical leadership, governance and fiduciary oversight. - 5.7 Reduce carbon footprint and environmental impact through sustainable waste management, responsible use of water and electricity, reduction in the use of plastics and increase green procurement. - 5.8 Promote research and teaching in environmental sustainability, green economy and just transitions. - 5.9 Acknowledge and celebrate excellence in sustainable environmental practices. - 5.10 Ensure the fulfilment of regulatory transparency and accountability requirements for public higher education institutions in South Africa.
+COORDINATOR START DATE REVIEW DATE OBJECTIVES/STRATEGIES: Registrar and CFO 2023 2028 and beyond 5.1 Ensure sufficient levels of financial resources for the institution and promote a culture of e fficient and effe ctive use of all resources.
+5.2 Enhance third-stream income by, among other things, designi bequests, private philanthropy, corporate sponsorship and four ~ 5.3 Review Rhodes University short course policy and implement strategies for modernisation of our short course system for wider reach and increased income from short courses and online continuous professional development, re-skilling and upskilling programmes.
+5.4 Raise the profile of the University through strategic branding a and communication of its su ccesses.
+5.5 Ensure sufficient investment in physical assets.
+5.6 Ensure effective management, ethical leadership, governance and fiduciary oversight.
+5.7 Reduce carbon footprint and environmental impact through sustainable waste management, responsible use of water and electricity, reduction in the use of plastics and increase green procurement.
+5.8 Promote research and teaching in environmental sustainability , green economy and just t ransitions.
+5.9 Acknowledge and celebrate excellence in sustainable environ mental practices.
+5.10 Ensure the fulfilment of regulatory transparency and accountal bility requirements for publi c higher educati on institutions in South Africa